academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-master/docs/source/tutorial/local-state.md

 ---
-title: '8.
-Manage local state'
+title: "8.
+Manage local state"
 description: How to store and query local data in the Apollo cache
 ---